iainquayle/birch/README.md

 bool
 ```

-## functions
+## Functions

-Only take one argument and return one value.
+Functions only take one argument and return one value.

-### instantiation
+### Instantiation

-All functions are denoted by an assignee followed by a fat arrow.
+All functions are denoted by an assignee followed by a fat arrow (`=>`).

 ```
 binding => expression
 ```

-Curried functions are currently just a chain of function inputs, and do not yet have a special syntax.
+Curried functions are currently represented as a chain of function inputs and do not yet have special syntax.

 ```
 x => y => x + y
 ```

-### typing
+### Typing

 ```
 type -> type
 ```

-### calling
+### Calling

 ```
 f . x
 x |> f
 ```

-Functions are first class and are curried.
+Functions are first-class and are curried.
-There may even be a way to curry functions that take in product types.
+There might even be a way to curry functions that accept product types.

 ```
 {x} => x + y
 ```

-This will return a new function that takes in the 'y'.
+This returns a new function that accepts 'y'.

-## product types/tuples
+## Product Types/Tuples

-Tuples are more akin to structs in other languages,
+Tuples are akin to structs in other languages.
-they have named fields, and represent a church product.
+They have named fields and represent a Church product.

-Product types aaand data must have at least one field, and atleat one comma.
+Product types and data must have at least one field and at least one comma.
-This is to differentiate them from sum types that take in no arguments.
+This differentiates them from sum types that take no arguments.

-### instantiation
+### Instantiation

 Structs are instantiated with curly braces.